harris-ippp/harris-ippp.github.io/index.md

 # Weekly Schedule

 ## Week 1: Welcome to the Course -- and to the Command line!

+The first class is the only one for which there will be no live demos.
+The homework assignment requires that your installation is complete.
+There will be an additional TA session in the first week (on Tuesday) to assist with this.
+**It is absolutely required that your installation work.
+You MUST come to one of the three TA sessions to get any help or, if none of the three are possible, contact me or the TAs.**
+I understand that computer mishaps happen, but one-on-one installation tech support after the first week is at the prerogative of the TAs.

 1. Welcome to the course: expectations and case studies of effective use of data in transforming public policy decisions.
    Navigating the command line.